-An asparagus grower in southern Ontario picked up a used De Cloet Hi-Boy originally used to spray tobacco.
-His vision was to create a three-row herbicide sprayer for asparagus and I was invited to participate.
+In 2016, an asparagus grower in southern Ontario picked up a used De Cloet Hi-Boy originally used to spray tobacco.
+His vision was to create a three-row herbicide sprayer for asparagus and we were invited to participate.
 His concept was to design shrouds that would contain the herbicide, but not snag the asparagus or drag heavily on the ground.
 This article follows the development of the sprayer from concept to testing to final product.

-The sprayer itself is a three-wheel self-propelled affair, and the asparagus was planted on 4 foot centres, leaving a 3 foot alley.
+The sprayer itself was a classic three-wheel, self-propelled affair..
+The asparagus was planted on four foot centres, leaving a three foot alley.
 While the goal was to hang three shrouds off the boom, we started with one to work out the bugs.

 This operation uses 2,4-D to control weeds in the alleys and while a little can hit the asparagus stem up to 12 inches (where the branching starts), we wanted to avoid contact at all costs.
-That led us to the TeeJet AI 95° flat fan nozzle, which produces a Very Coarse to Extremely Coarse spray quality and a single nozzle could be suspended to span the 3 foot width of the alley.
+That led us to the TeeJet AI 95° flat fan nozzle, which produces a Very Coarse to Extremely Coarse spray quality.
+A single nozzle could be suspended to span the 3 foot width of the alley.

 The first version of the shroud was suspended off the boom from four anchorage points.
-A certain amount of of play was allowed so the shroud would hang vertically, even when the sprayer boom yawed or pitched over uneven ground.
+A certain amount of of play was allowed so the shroud would find plumb (i.e. hang vertically), even when the sprayer boom yawed or pitched over uneven ground.

 We tested the first version by placing water sensitive paper in two positions on the ground, just inside the reach of the brushes.
 We had to be careful not to run them over with the centre wheel of the sprayer.
 We also adhered two papers to the angled inner walls to see how much, if any, spray was hitting the inside of the shroud.